 - the image could be composed and focused on a ground glass

-Using glass plates had some disadvantages:
+But using glass plates also had some disadvantages:

 - they were heavy

-- could break
+- and could break

 - taking a photo was cumbersome

 - if using the ground glass, you also had to use a tripod to put the camera on.
 Otherwise the use of the ground glass did make no sense.